-Cybersecurity insurance, also called cyber liability insurance or cyber insurance, is a contract that an entity can purchase to help reduce the financial risks associated with doing business online.
-In exchange for a monthly or quarterly fee, the insurance policy transfers some of the risk to the insurer.
+Cyber insurance, also called cyber liability insurance or cybersecurity insurance, is a contract an entity can purchase to help reduce the financial risks associated with doing business online.
+In exchange for a monthly or quarterly fee, the insurance policy transfers some of the risks to the insurer.

-Cybersecurity insurance is a new and emerging industry.
-Companies that purchase cybersecurity insurance today are considered early adopters.
 Cybersecurity policies can change from one month to the next, given the dynamic and fluctuating nature of the associated cyber-risks.
-Unlike well-established insurance plans, underwriters of cybersecurity insurance policies have limited data to formulate risk models to determine insurance policy coverages, rates and premiums.
+Unlike well-established insurance plans, underwriters of cyber insurance policies have limited data to formulate risk models to determine insurance policy coverages, rates and premiums.

 This article is part of

 Today, cyber insurance is essential for mitigating financial and reputational damage and ensuring a resilient digital environment.

 Why is cyber insurance important?